NVISOsecurity/MagiskTrustUserCerts/README.md

 * Support for Magisk/KernelSU/KernelSU Next
 * Support for devices with and without mainline/conscrypt updates

-## Conscrypt certs or not

 Depending on your Android version and Google Play Security Update version, your certificates will be either stored in `/system/etc/security/cacerts` or in `/apex/com.android.conscrypt/cacerts/`.
-This module handles all scenarios and should work on any device from Android 7 until Android 16.
+This module handles all scenarios and works on any device from Android 7 until Android 16.

+## Usage

 ### Installing certificates